Thorn-Contractors/Web-HMI-Docs/docs/index.md

 * Interfacing with other software & devices. - [Server Overview](server/overview.md)

-## Finding information
+##

+!!! tip "Finding information"
-Please use the tabs on the left or feel free to use the search bar at the top left of the page to search within this documentation.
+    Use the tabs on the left or use the search bar at the top left of the page to search within this documentation.

 <!-- ## Getting started